At a Glance

 ✨Show Your Passion for Making a Difference

-Make sure to express your genuine desire to make a positive impact in the lives of those affected by hepatitis C. Share personal stories or experiences that highlight your commitment to supporting individuals in challenging situations.
+Make sure to express your genuine desire to help others, especially those affected by hepatitis C. Share personal stories or experiences that highlight your commitment to improving the lives of service users.

 ✨Demonstrate Your Engagement Skills

 Prepare examples of how you've successfully engaged with stakeholders in the past.
-Whether it's through workshops, training sessions, or one-on-one interactions, showcasing your ability to connect with others will be crucial.
+Highlight any workshops or training sessions you've delivered, focusing on your ability to connect with diverse audiences.